 Toptal explained the Docker DevOps concept with a transportation of goods we generally deploy.
 The picture depicts the improved transportation we imply for transporting the good from ancient times.

 Iamge Source: Toptal

-We use Ship containers as they can carry heavy loads cheaply and more secure making the the transportation worry free about their goods and focus on getting them transfer from A to B.
+We use Ship containers as they can carry heavy loads cheaply and more secure making the transportation worry free about their goods and focus on getting them to transfer from A to B.

 Docker images are binary.
-This feature enables the developer to experience a non-codable deployment mechanism thus minimizing the variations..
-If a developer tests a set of Docker images on his laptop, it would be same during the integration testing and the production deployment.
+This feature enables the developer to experience a non-codable deployment mechanism thus minimizing the variations.
+If a developer tests a set of Docker images on his laptop, it would be the same during the integration testing and the production deployment.

 When services are bounded by their business context and then isolated as Docker containers they become visual.
 The increased visibility can help an organization discover ownership faster.

 Get Updates on Tech posts, Interview & Certification questions and training schedules